Humanized Mouse Models

 Humanized PBMC (huPBMC) Mouse Models

-The PBMC humanized mice model features more rapid engraftment of human immune cells, providing a cost-effective option for short-term oncology studies.
+The PBMC humanized mouse model features more rapid engraftment of human immune cells, providing a cost-effective option for short-term oncology studies.
 These models are ideal for our tumor studies evaluating compounds for T cell immune modulation.

 Characteristics of the model include: